Pandelela Rinong

-Pandelela represented Malaysia at the 2008 Summer Olympics where she finished 27th in 10m platform.
+Pandelela represented Malaysia at the 2008 Summer Olympics where she finished 27th in the 10m platform event.
 She won the gold medal at the 2010 Commonwealth Games.
 She was chosen to be the flagbearer of Malaysia at the 2012 Summer Olympics.
 She went on to win the bronze medal in the 10m platform, becoming the first Malaysian female athlete to win an Olympic medal, as well as the first in any sport other than badminton.
 At the 2016 Summer Olympics, she won the silver medal in the 10m synchronized platform with Cheong Jun Hoong.

 Early and personal life

 Pandelela was born in (Kampung) Kupuo Jugan, a Bidayuh village in Bau, Sarawak to Hartini Lamim and Pamg Joheng.
 She is of Bidayuh ethnicity, a Bumiputera native to the Malaysian state of Sarawak.
 She is the second of four siblings.
 At the age of seven she was selected as a state diver and continued her training at the Bukit Jalil Sports School.
-She graduated from University of Malaya in 2018, majoring in Sports Management Science.
+She graduated from the University of Malaya in 2018, majoring in Sports Management Science.

-Pandelela speaks Mandarin as well as her Bidayuh mother tongue, Malay and English.
+Pandelela speaks Mandarin; which she learned from attending SJK(C) Stampin - a Chinese national-type primary school, as well as her Bidayuh mother tongue, Malay and English.

 Career

 Pandelela made her international competition debut in 2007 at the Asian Junior Aquatics Championships where she won four gold medals.
-At the 2007 Southeast Asian Games in Thailand, she won the gold medal in 10m synchronized platform with Cheong Jun Hoong.
+At the 2007 Southeast Asian Games in Thailand, she won the gold medal in the 10m synchronized platform with Cheong Jun Hoong.

 Pandelela made her Olympic debut at the 2008 Beijing Olympics as a 15-year-old.
 She finished 27th in the 10 m platform.
 At the 2009 World Aquatics Championships, she finished fifth in the 10 m platform.
 She went on to win the bronze medal in the 10 m synchronized platform with Leong Mun Yee where it was also the first-ever diving medal for Malaysia at the World Championships.